ProsperWorks/copper-sdk/docs/REFERENCE.md

 | Object | current context object |

 #### saveContext
-The method save() will save the value to the server and update the prosperworks UI.
+The method save() will save the value to the server and update the copper UI.

 ###### Example
 ```javascript